 Morrissey was nominated for an All Star as Limerick lifted the Liam MacCarthy in 2018, and there’s little doubting how much effort he puts into this pursuit of passion.
 When he’s not at the gym, meeting up with the panel, or practicing his ball skills, the 23-year-old find ways to relax away from the sport.

-“I’m in college doing a masters in tax, and I’ve spent a lot of the summer doing my thesis,” he explains.
+“I’m in college doing a masters in tax, and I spent a lot of last summer doing my thesis,” he explains.
 “I’d be fairly normal other than that — I’d be a big man for relaxing, and I could easily spend a day relaxing on the couch watching TV or reading a book.
 Chilling with friends, of course, and I enjoy a night out too, which is something you’d do more so in winter because you can’t really during the season.”